-- Anoderm (“white zone”): has stratified squamous non-keratinized epithelium which is associated with the internal anal sphincter.
+- Anoderm ('white zone'): It has stratified squamous non-keratinized epithelium, which is associated with the internal anal sphincter.
 This zone features densely packed sensory neurons registering the status of the intestinal content (e.g. solid, liquid or gaseous).

-- Cutaneous zone: is equal to the histological structure of the skin with stratified squamous keratinized epithelium.
+- Squamous (cutaneous) zone: It is equal to the histological structure of the skin with stratified squamous keratinized epithelium.
 It is strongly pigmented and has all typical skin-associated structures such sweat and sebaceous glands, Pacinian corpuscles and hair follicles.

 The anal canal is an important part of the continence organ.
 It is surrounded by a muscular sphincter system which tightly closes the lumen.
 The internal anal sphincter is permanently contracted through the sympathetic tonus and relaxes under parasympathetic influence.
 The external anal sphincter surrounds the anal canal like a clamp.
 It is in close relationship to the puborectalis muscle (part of levator ani muscle) which encircles the rectum from behind (puborectal sling) and thus forms a bending closure.
 Both the external anal sphincter and the puborectalis muscle are voluntarily controlled.

 The anal canal is only one component of the gastrointestinal tract.
 Is your knowledge of the rest of the digestive system up to scratch?
 Find out with our free digestive system quizzes and learning tools.